Coffee is a whole new world of amazingness!

 Caffeine is known for absorbing the calcium from bones, leaving them weaker.
 A cup of coffee with 4.7mg of calcium merely compensates for the tip of the iceberg.

-According to research, intake of 100 mg of caffeine takes away 6mg of calcium with it.
+According to research, an intake of 100 mg of caffeine takes away 6mg of calcium with it.
 Therefore, remember to take a calculated consumption of coffee to escape calcium deficiency,

 Antioxidants: Guardians of Well-Being